AlexSash1/CompactVHDX/README.md

 this may reduse full backup because all free space on VM contain zeroes

-in my VM 500Gb file was deflated to 498Gb =) maybe you will obtain more
+in my case 401Gb backup file was "deflated" to 293Gb =) maybe you will obtain more